junglok/tem-docs/docs/service/softwares.md

 ## Virtual Environments
 * Name : Miniconda
 * Version : py312_25.1.1-2
-* Description : A collection of tools and a distribution of the Python and R programming languages for data science and machine learning.
-It's used to develop and manage data science and AI projects.
+* Description : A distribution of Python and R with a collection of tools for data science and machine learning, used to develop and manage data science and AI projects.
 * URL : [https://anaconda.com](https://anaconda.com)

 ???+ note "ModulePaths for Miniconda"